 Do you have mobility scooters?
 No we don't, but you can bring your own.

 Can I get cheaper tickets?
 Yes - tickets booked online until 8th May are discounted.

 Are there refreshments?
-The Mill Tea Room will be open over the weekend and there are a range of different trade stands around the field offering a wide range of foods.
+The Mill Tea Room will be open over the weekend and there are a range of different trade stands and food stalls around the field offering a wide range of foods.